NimaFathi/posepred/ARGS_README.md

 You can change preprocessor via commandline like below:
 ```
 mandatory arguments:
-  - official_annotation_path  Name of using dataset Ex: 'posetrack' or '3dpw' (str)
+  - annotated_data_path  Path of the dataset
-  - dataset             Name of Dataset []
+  - dataset             Name of the dataset Ex: 'human3.6m' or '3dpw' (str)
   - data_type           Type of data to use Ex: 'train', 'validation' or 'test' (str)

 optional arguments: